Centrism: Ideology and political positions

-Parties associated with social democracy and green politics commonly adopt the liberal position on social issues.
 Green parties, usually associated with left-wing politics, have a history of centrist economic policies in Central and Eastern Europe.
 Christian democracy, often considered a centre-right ideology, is sometimes grouped with the centre.
 Agrarianism may also be grouped with the centre.
 Agrarian parties are associated with the interests of farmers and other people associated with agriculture.
 Decentralization and environmental protection are also major agrarian ideals.
 These parties often developed in European countries where there was not a strong liberal movement, and vice versa, but they became less relevant by the mid-20th century.

 Radical centrism is a form of centrism defined by its rejection of the left–right dichotomy or of ideology in general.
 Liberal scepticism and neo-republicanism can both be elements of radical centrism.
 Third Way politics is a radical centrist approach taken by centre-left parties to find a middle ground between capitalism and socialism.
 Though populism is commonly associated with strong left-wing or right-wing beliefs, centrist populism is critical of the political system independently of social, economic, and cultural issues.
 Centrist populist parties often do not have a strong ideological component, instead making anti-establishment politics the core of their message to capitalise on voter dissatisfaction and receive protest votes.
 These parties are most common in Central and Eastern Europe.

-Centrism advocates gradual change within a political system, opposing the right's adherence to the status quo and the left's support for radical change.
+Centrism tends to advocate for gradual change within a political system.
 Support for a middle class is a defining trait of centrism, holding that it is preferable to reactionary or revolutionary politics.
-In contemporary politics, centrists generally support a liberal welfare state.
+In some countries centrists support a liberal welfare state.
 Centrist coalitions are associated with larger welfare programs, but they are generally less inclusive than those organised under social democratic governments.
 Centrists may support some redistributive policies, but they oppose the total abolition of the upper class.
 Centrist liberalism seeks institutional reform, but it prioritises prudence when enacting change.
-European centrist parties are typically in favour of European integration and were the primary movers in the development of the European Union.
+European centrist parties can be in favour of European integration and were the primary movers in the development of the European Union.
 Whether political positions are considered centrist can change over time; when radical positions become more widely accepted in society, they can become centrist positions.